 Other than student members or ex officio members, only voting members of the university faculty shall be members of faculty committees, whether elected or appointed, unless there is specific provision to the contrary in The Faculty Manual.
 Deans of colleges and schools are not eligible to serve on faculty committees.
 Faculty members appointed to administrative positions such as department chair, assistant dean, or associate dean are eligible to serve on committees unless there is specific provision to the contrary in The Faculty Manual.
-Faculty members appointed to committees unless there is specific provision to the contrary in The Faculty Manual.
 Faculty members appointed to committees by the President or Provost shall serve terms of three years.
 Faculty members shall be from academic units properly concerned with the functions of the committee.